intel-unesp-mcp/infieri2019-session1/README.md

 `/home/traineeN/source-files/session1`.
 Please refer to the teaching assistant(s) if you have any question.

-A. Vladimirov, V. Karpusenko, “_Test-driving Intel Xeon Phi coprocessors with a basic N-body simulation_”, Colfax International, January 2013.
+A. Vladimirov, V. Karpusenko, “_Test-driving Intel® Xeon Phi™ coprocessors with a basic N-body simulation_”, Colfax International, January 2013.
 Available at